Vojtie/ConcurrentFolderSystem/README.md

 # FinalTaskConcurrentProgramming
-Final task solution for Concurrent Programming classes at Uni Implementation of a part of file system - concurrent data structure representing folders tree.
+Final task solution for Concurrent Programming classes at Uni.
+Implementation of a part of a file system - concurrent data structure representing tree of folders.